enthought/traitsui/_sources/traitsui_user_manual/themes.txt

 .. _traits-ui-themes:

 ================
-Traits UI Themes
+TraitsUI Themes
 ================

-Beginning in Traits 3.0, Traits UI supports using *themes* to customize the appearance of user interfaces, by applying graphical elements extracted from simple images.
+Beginning in Traits 3.0, TraitsUI supports using *themes* to customize the appearance of user interfaces, by applying graphical elements extracted from simple images.
 For example, Figure 8 shows an unthemed Traits user interface.